-This article”Dangers of the Keto Diet Debunked” was originally published at HVMN.
+The article”Dangers of the Keto Diet Debunked” was originally published at HVMN.

-Authored by
+Authored by Nate Martins

-Is Keto Diet Dangerous?
+Is the Keto Diet Dangerous?

 The ketogenic diet gained popularity through the weight loss community, and among runners.
 It’s a low-carb (often 25g per day), high-fat diet triggers the body to burn fat for energy instead of carbohydrates.